ruksad/DDD-CQRS-EVENT_SOURCING/README.md

 6. Create bank command and query microservices in docker-compose
 7. Create api-gateway service in docker-compose
 8. You will have to register first user with non security user.command.api
+9. To run the docker compose up you will have to build the image of all the microservices manually or put them in your remote docker hub
+   a.   docker build -t api-gateway .
+   b.   docker build -t user-oauth2 .
+   c.   docker build -t user-cmd-api .
+   d.   docker build -t  user-query-api .
+   e.   docker build -t bankacc-cmd-api .
+   f.   docker build -t bankacc-query-api .

 # user.oauth2.0